-1. The maximum height for the primary residence shall be two stories above ground level, not to exceed 4535 feet above finished floor elevation, excluding architectural treatment elements.
+1. The maximum height for the primary residence shall be two stories above the finished foundation elevation, not to exceed 45 feet above finished foundation elevation, excluding architectural treatment elements.

-2. Architectural treatment elements are not to exceed 540 feet above finished floor elevation.
+2. Architectural treatment elements are not to exceed 50 feet above finished foundation elevation.

-(2) Accessory buildings.
-Refer to § 156.37(N).
+(2) Accessory Buildings.
+Refer to § [156.37\(N\)](#).

-(3) Accessory dwellings.
-Accessory buildings Dwellings to be used for living purposes may be constructed only after the issuance of a special use permit.
+(3) Accessory Dwellings.
+Accessory Dwellings may be constructed only after the issuance of a special use permit.